 Along way the concept of standardized Layout Control Nodes (LCN), bound together in a Layout Control Mesh Network emerged.
 The challenge was to design a system whose components are easily installed on a layout, that could be configured easily to adapt to specific needs in a specific part of the layout.

 The Layout Control Operating System is a comprehensive firmware system that supports a mesh network of intelligent Layout Control Nodes.
 Intelligence is the ability to make independent local decisions ranging from setting Signals to running animated crossings or correctly setting a reversing relay based on turnout positions.
-Each node also has to share information with other nodes and monitor what they in turn share.
-Each node also has to receive and properly handle overriding instructions to enable CTC control.
+Each node shares information with other nodes and monitors what they, in turn, share.

 The system has to be able handle all common layout devices, such as servos, turnout motors of all kinds, signals, lighting and so on.